Connections between Dgraph database and its clients can be secured using TLS. In

 - Client certificates are only valid for the named client/user.

---tls_cacert <path>- Path and filename of the CA root certificate (for example,
+ca-cert <path>- Path and filename of the Dgraph Root CA (for example,

-Dgraph Live Loader can be configured with the following options:
+You can configure Dgraph Live Loader with the following

 Using TLS with only external ports encrypted